CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 #### Task 1 - Open role settings

-Follow these steps to open the settings for an Azure AD role.
+Follow these steps to open the settings for an Microsoft Entra ID role.

 2. In the Azure portal, search for and  select **Microsoft Entra ID Privileged Identity Management.**